 - A. The literary characteristics are unique: - 1.
 John makes many absolute statements, especially 1 John 3:6.
 Sometimes this verse is translated as, "No one who abides in Him sins" (NASB; held by commentators Kubo, Marshall, R. Brown, and Smalley).
 However, others interpret this with a habitual sense: "No one who lives in him keeps on sinning" (NIV; held by commentators Ross, Stott, Barker, Plummer, F. Stagg, and Zerwick).
 The absolute sense is more natural and also deals with the reality that Christians indeed do sin, often habitually as carnal believers (1 Cor 2).
-John is saying that when a believer sins, he does so because he is not abiding in Christ. - 2.
+John says that a believer does not abide in Christ when he sins. - 2.
 John's definition of abiding in Christ is clearly explained as obeying God's commands and loving one's brothers (2:28-4:16). - 3.
 Teaching by contrast (antithetical parallelism) is common as John sees everything black or white: light vs. darkness (1:5; 2:9-11), life vs. death (3:14; 4:12), love vs. hatred (4:20), new vs. old (2:7), Christ vs. antichrist (2:22), truth vs. falsehood (4:6), confidence vs. fear (4:17-18), love of the world vs. love of God (2:15), confession of sin vs. denial of sin (1:8-10), and sin leading to death vs. sin not leading to death (5:16). - 4.
-The style is very simple and yet profound in meaning.
+The style is simple and yet profound in meaning.
 Concepts are frequently repeated, but not monotonously (e.g., love, light, life, truth, and righteousness).
 This makes outlining the letter challenging as many themes are repeated throughout. - 5.
-It surprisingly has not even one Old Testament quotation and only one incident (Cain, 3:12).

-B. A significant textual problem in 1 John 5:7 deserves attention.
-In the KJV this reads, "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one."
-This provides the clearest statement of the Trinity in the Bible and thus has been forcefully defended by some KJV advocates.
+It surprisingly has not even one Old Testament quotation and only one incident (Cain, 3:12). - B. A significant textual problem in 1 John 5:7 deserves attention.
+The KJV reads, "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one."
+This provides the most explicit statement of the Trinity in the Bible and thus has been forcefully defended by some KJV advocates.